Education Programs

 Program Overview

-Mixing Medicine & Media Grade 4-6 Learn about the evolution of early medicine and pharmacy and examine the marketing strategies used to sell “quack medicine”.
+Mixing Medicine & Media Grade 4-6 Imagine a time when medicine could make things worse, not better!
+Learn about the evolution of early medicine and pharmacy and examine the marketing strategies used to sell “quack medicine”.
 You will also get the chance to design and make your own brand of medicine.

-Infection Inspection Grade 712 Do you know the difference between and virus and bacteria?
-Find out the answers by analyzing specimens first-hand!
-Learn about the history of some of Canada's worst epidemics and understand the importance of vaccines for public health.
+Infection Inspection Grade 712 Do you know the difference between viruses and bacteria?
+Find out by analyzing specimens first hand.
+Learn the history of Canadian epidemics and understand the importance of vaccines.

 Don't forget to check out our Education Programs Brochure for a full listing of available programs from the Museum of Health Care!